 This policy applies to both the Junior and Senior Schools.
 It includes those pupils in the Early Years Foundation Stage (EYFS).
-The policy is applicable to all on and off-site activities undertaken by pupils while they are the responsibility of the School.
+The policy is applicable to all on- and off-site activities undertaken by pupils while they are the responsibility of the School.
+This policy pays regard to statutory guidance as published by the Department for Education in particular in Working Together to Safeguard Children (Dec 2023) and Keeping Children Safe in Education (Sep 2024).